qheilmann/CommandAPI-docs/docs/en/kotlin-dsl/usage.md

 ## Editing arguments

-When using the DSL, you might want to modify the behaviour of certain arguments by adding requirements or suggestions to them.
+When using the DSL, you might want to modify the behavior of certain arguments by adding requirements or suggestions to them.

-To give you a general idea how you could accomplish that, the `sendMessageTo` command is adding a broadcast option which should only be executed by server operators.
+To give you a general idea how you could achieve that, the `sendMessageTo` command is adding a broadcast option which should only be executed by server operators.

 :::tabs key:dsl-usage-page
 ===CommandTree